 Before the Millennium

 Revelation 20 doesn’t stand on its own.
-Within the narrative of John’s vision, the millennium is preceded by the judgment of the “beast” (the Roman empire) and the “false prophet” (the Caesar cult) in 19:11-21.
-To read chapter 20 apart from chapter 19, as most amillennialists have traditionally done, is to miss the context of the millennium entirely.
-Whether amillennialist or premillennialist, however, most readers have understood the judgment scene of chapter 19 to refer to Christ’s second advent.
-But is that what John intended?
-I don’t believe so.
+Within the narrative of John’s vision, the millennium is preceded by the judgment of the “beast” and the “false prophet” in 19:11-21.
+By following John’s allusions to the OT, we can see that Daniel 7 forms the apocalyptic template for both passages (Bauckham 106-7).
+In order to understand 20:1-6, therefore, appropriate attention must first be paid to 19:11-21.
+To read chapter 20 apart from chapter 19 is to miss the context of the millennium entirely.

 The Binding of the Dragon

 Following John’s narrative into 20:1-3, we must be careful not to confuse the visionary and symbolical levels with the referential level by simply picturing Satan himself bound in chains and imprisoned for a thousand years.
 To imagine this, and to thereby speak (as both amillennialists and premillennialists are guilty of doing) of the binding of Satan, runs the risk of a gross confusion of categories.
 Satan is not bound in Revelation 20; the dragon which represents Satan is bound.
 If we read the text historically, the binding and imprisonment of the dragon most naturally refers to the removal of the deceiving power which Satan held over the nations through the religion of Rome.
 The dragon is called “the deceiver of the whole world” in 12:9 and 20:3, and according to 13:14 it is through the false prophet (who looks like a lamb but speaks like a dragon) that he “deceives those who dwell on the earth, telling them to make an image for the beast.”
 With the judgment of Rome and the end of the idolatrous Caesar cult, therefore, Satan’s primary seat of authority is removed, his hands and feet tied, so that Jesus’ testimony can shine forth unhindered.